 Application & Admission

-February 1 – application deadline (your complete application should be submitted by this date)
+February 1 – Application deadline at 23:59 CET.
+Your complete application should be submitted by this date.

 1. Proven academic record